mroy31/gonetem/docs/source/topology.rst

 """""""""""

 To facilitate the implementation of L3VPN with gonetem and FRR, it is possible to instantiate linux VRFs at the launch of FRR router.
-For that, you just need to declare list of VRF in the ``vrfs`` parameters.
+For that, you just need to declare list of VRF in the ``vrfs`` parameter.

+VRRP support
+""""""""""""

+FRR supports VRRP protocol.
+However, its implementation requires some prerequisite to work.
+  - The creation of a macvlan interface with the correct MAC/IP adresses for each VRRP group

+To facilitate the use of this protocol, gonetem support the parameter ``vrrps`` for ``docker.router`` nodes, for vrrp configuration.
+This parameter take a list of object with the following attributes :

+- *interface (int)*: physical interface id used for VRRP
+- *group (int)*: VRFRP group id
+- *address (string)*: VRRP IPv4 address

 Example of docker node
 """"""""""""""""""""""